praneeth776/Acoustic-Localization/README.md

 <img src="images/ss3.png" width="800">

 The signal is shifted by 0.01 seconds, and despite the noise the cross-correlation technique accurately reflects that shift.
+With noisier signals, the peak will be less clear but still fare better than non-frequency-modulated signals.